The following graphic shows the different ways that an invoice can transition from status to status:

 send_invoice.
 Stripe doesn’t email invoices in the following cases:

 - When automatic collection is turned off for the invoice.

-- When the Send reminders if an invoice hasn’t been paid option is turned off.
+- When the Email finalized invoices to customers option is turned off.

 Some payment methods require customer interaction to complete the payment—for example, a European card or bank transfer may require Strong Customer Authentication (SCA).

-Use the payment_intent for the invoice to choose how to handle the response from the payment attempt, which may be either success or
+Use the invoice’s payment_intent parameter to choose how to handle the response from the payment attempt, which may be either

 When the status of the PaymentIntent is

-requires_action you must have your user complete a 3D Secure authentication flow to complete the payment.
+requires_action, you must have your user complete a 3D Secure authentication to complete the payment.

 requires_action occurs.
 These emails include a link to the Hosted Invoice Page, where a customer can perform all of the actions required to pay the invoice.
-Learn more about these emails and how to customize them on Sending email reminders.
+To learn more about these emails and how to customize them, see Sending email reminders.